ShiftLeftSecurity/sbt-ci-release-early/readme.md

 > [!NOTE]
 > cross builds (for multiple scala versions) work seamlessly (the plugin just calls `+publishSigned`)

-## Setup for sonatype / maven central
+## Setup for Sonatype / Maven central
 Sonatype central (which syncs to maven central) imposes additional constraints on the published artifacts, so the setup becomes a little more involved.
 These steps assume you're using github actions, but it'd be similar on other build servers.

 ### Sonatype account
-If you don't have a sonatype account yet, follow the instructions in https://central.sonatype.org/pages/ossrh-guide.html to create one.
+If you don't have a Sonatype account yet, follow the instructions in https://central.sonatype.org/pages/ossrh-guide.html to create one.

 ### build.sbt
 In your `build.sbt` do *not* define the `version` setting and ensure the following settings *are* configured:
 - `name`
-- `organization`: must match your sonatype account
+- `organization`: must match your Sonatype account
 - `licenses`
 - `developers`
 - `scmInfo`